 I enjoy visiting fast food restaurants.
 So many that it elicits an eye roll and a groan from most people.
 Yes, I enjoy the food at many of these places, but I also enjoy how they are organized.

-The preperation and delivery of food in the last 70 years has been an amazing achievement of technology.
+The preparation and delivery of food in the last 70 years has been an amazing achievement of technology.
 While many might complain of them being too effective, how they are put together and run is worthy of studying.

 I have been reading a lot of books and visiting various spots here in Seattle and I find it endlessly fascinating.

 Seattle is a great place to for fast food watching.
-It not only attracts all of the larger chains and franchises, but has a few active local chains.
+It not only attracts all the larger chains and franchises, but has a few active local chains.
 I tend to focus on burger places.
 Here are few of our prominent local burger chains:

 Since I can’t always get a glimpse into the kitchen and dive deep into these places, I watch how people eat and what they order.

 This made me wonder, could I come up with a basic menu.
 A menu that should be the basis of any new fast food restaurant.
 A menu that, if a fast food burger place was a product I was speccing, would make for a decent minimum viable product.